Skip to Main Content

 • Abbreviations

-Citations by Formats - 7th Edition Rules
+Citations Formats - 7th Edition Rules

 Format:

 Author Last Name(s), First Initial. (copyright year).
 Book title.
-Publisher's Name.
+Publisher's Name

 Example: